scala/docs.scala-lang/_overviews/scala3-book/taste-objects.md

 println(multiply(2,2))   // 4
 ```

+{% comment %}
+NOTE: I don’t know if this is worth keeping, but I’m leaving it here as a comment for now.

 >You may read that objects are used to *reify* traits into modules. *Reify* means, “to take an abstract concept and turn it into something concrete.”
 This is what happens in these examples, but “implement” is a more familiar word for most people than “reify.”
+{% endcomment %}